schuhmaj/polyhedral-gravity-model/README.md

 ## Testing
 The project uses GoogleTest for testing.
-In oder to execute those test just execute the following command in the build directory:
+In oder to execute those tests just execute the following command in the build directory:

     ctest